-The Environmental Site Representative and/or Environmental Officers will undertake weekly and post rainfall inspections of the work sites to evaluate the effectiveness of environmental controls.
+The Environmental Manager and/or Environmental Officers will undertake weekly and post rainfall inspections of the work sites to evaluate the effectiveness of environmental controls.
+Post rainfall inspections occur typically within 24 hours of a rainfall event that exceeds 10 millimetres rainfall or as required by the EPL.
 The Environmental Officers will record inspection findings on an inspection checklist form.